-class: center, middle, inverse, title-slide .title[ # Prices and Protests: Evidence from Maize Markets across Africa ] .subtitle[ ## Presented at the ADEW2025 on 6 June 2025 ] .author[ ### Aaron Humphreys,
+class: center, middle, inverse, title-slide .title[ # Prices and Protests: Evidence from Maize Markets across Africa ] .subtitle[ ## Presented at the SDEG workshop on 19 September 2025 ] .author[ ### Aaron Humphreys,

 David Ubilava